 - Then decide if you’ll want to undercut the competition or if you’d like to offer more services and charge a bit more.

 Of course, this is a rough estimate and varies by location, time of day and length of walk.
 If you figure 8 dogs a day, at $16 per walk, that’s $33,000 per year, plus tips.

 “Be careful not to overextend yourself….
-You can do 10 to 12 visits for 4 to 5 days, but with any more than that you run the risk of getting run down physically, emotionally and mentally.”
+You can do 10–12 visits for 4–5 days, but with any more than that you run the risk of getting run down physically, emotionally and mentally.”

 You also should factor in your preferred method of payment.
 Many businesses accept credit cards.
 If you want to take credit cards, discuss this with your bank.

 Know the Licensing Requirements for a Dog Walking Business

 In many towns and/or cities, businesses must be licensed.
 Make sure you’re in line with the law in your area.